AEL Limassol: History

 On 22 October 2013, Angolan manager Lito Vidigal was sacked after just over three months in charge.
 Bulgarian Ivaylo Petev was appointed as AEL's manager on 25 October, having previously guided Ludogorets Razgrad to promotion to the A Group as well as two A Group titles, a Bulgarian Cup win as well as a triumph in the Bulgarian Super Cup.
 Petev signed an initial deal to stay at AEL until the end of the 2014–15 season.

 At the end of the 2013–14 season, AEL finished in first place in the initial phase of the competition.
 Going into the championship match against APOEL on 17 May 2014, AEL needed only a draw to secure their second league title in three years.
 The match, however, was abandoned (at 0–0) after 52 minutes when firecrackers thrown by AEL fans struck APOEL player Kaká.
 The match was replayed behind closed doors at a neutral stadium on 31 May 2014, and APOEL achieved to win their second consecutive league title after beating AEL 1–0, courtesy of a Cillian Sheridan goal.
 On 6 June 2014, the Cyprus Football Association's (CFA) disciplinary committee – acting as an appeals board – unanimously cancelled on the CFA council's decision to repeat the 17 May championship final, awarding the match to APOEL with a 0–3 score.
 AEL winger Jorge Monteiro finished the season as joint-top scorer in the league with 18 goals, and the former Porto academy product was voted player of the year by the CFA.
 AEL finished in the 4th place of the championship of 2016–2017 and as a result the team won a place in the first qualifying round of Europa League.
 Furthermore, AEL achieved to go up to third qualifying round from a not fair play game from the referee Artyom Kuchin and the players of Austria Wien.
-The referee had show the white dot of the penalty for a ghost faul outside of the box of AEL and a red card for AEL defender Marco Airosa in the twenty second minute.
+The referee had shown the white dot of the penalty for a ghost foul outside of the box of AEL and a red card for AEL defender Marco Airosa in the twenty second minute.
 AEL had fight for the win for the whole game to achieve two goals that send her in the play-offs but the score finished 1–2.

-AEL LIMASSOL FC as a company
+AEL Limassol 1930

-The football department of AEL is legally owned by AEL Football (Public) Ltd (ΑΕΛ Ποδόσφαιρο Δημόσια ΛΤΔ), a public limited company, since 2009.
+The football department of AEL is legally owned by AEL Football (Public) Ltd (ΑΕΛ Ποδόσφαιρο Δημόσια ΛΤΔ), a public limited company, from 2009 until 31 May 2023.
 The company's main activity is the management, operation and commercial exploitation of AEL Football club.
+After the vote of confidence by the AEL Board of Directors, from 1 June 2023 the football team will pass into the hands of our association.